- 5-day Morocco tour from Malaga with an expert local guide

-Meet your guide in Malaga and then travel to Algeciras or Tarifa to board your ferry to Morocco.
-After a crossing of just under an hour, you’ll continue to Casablanca by air-conditioned coach.
+Meet your guide in Malaga and then travel to Tarifa to board your ferry to Morocco.
+After a crossing of just under an hour, you’ll embark on a city tour of Tangier visiting the important sights as the Royal Palace from outside, Mohamed V Mausoleum and the unfinished Hassan Tower which are important examples of the Almohade architecture.
+Continue to Casablanca by air-conditioned coach.
 Check into your hotel, enjoy dinner, and then spend your evening at leisure.

 After breakfast, enjoy a city tour by minivan, taking in Casablanca’s distinctive Mauresque architecture – inspired by the Art Deco movement.
 In the afternoon, leave the city and travel to Marrakech, one of the country’s most colorful cities.
-Enjoy lunch at your hotel, and then spend the rest of your day exploring the city independently.
-If you want to visit the city’s popular folklore show, Chez Ali Fantasia, your guide will help you arrange this at your own expense.
+Enjoy lunch at your hotel (own expense), and then spend the rest of your day exploring the city independently.
+Dinner and accommodation at hotel.
+Optional dinner and show at Chez Ali Fantasia.

 Day 3: Marrakech - Meknes - Fez (B, D)